gadgetmies/the-wheel/README.md

-# Interface module for modular controllers
+# The Wheel: A library for modular interfaces

 ## Purpose
 Build physical user interfaces without reinventing The Wheel, i.e. compile